 Sustaining Peak Performance

-Whilst in Cambridge Mary trained as a workshop facilitator in life skills developed by two award-winning organisations.
-As technology became more embedded in people’s lives, what kind of skills did people need now to flourish?
-To answer this Mary designed a course for the university called “Sustaining Peak Performance”.
+Over 2002 and 2003 Mary trained as a workshop facilitator in life skills based on psychology and neuroscience research and developed by two international, award-winning organisations.
+As technology was becoming more embedded in people’s lives, what kind of skills were people needing in order to flourish?
+To answer this Mary designed and ran a 2 day workshop for the University of Cambridge’s graduate development department called “Sustaining Peak Performance”.
 It was a practical, evidence-based course to show how we learn, change habits and make decisions.
 The focus was on helping people from a variety of cultural backgrounds develop resilience to stress, connect with others, make better decisions and become effective leaders.
-She also worked as a mentor to students involved in enterprise for the Cambridge-MIT Institute.
+She also worked as a mentor to students involved in enterprise for the Cambridge-MIT Institute, a joint venture between the Massachusetts Institute of Technology (MIT) and the University of Cambridge.

 To keep apace of the research developments in the emerging science of behavioural addiction, and internet pornography in particular, Mary spent a year as a Visiting Scholar at St Edmund’s College, University of Cambridge in 2015-16.
 During that time she spoke at a dozen national and international conferences; published an article on “Strategies to Prevent Internet Pornography Addiction” available here (pages 105-116) and co-authored a chapter in Working with Sex Offenders – a Guide for Practitioners published by Routledge.
 Her affiliation to the University of Cambridge continues through both St Edmund’s College and Lucy Cavendish College.
 She is working on a new research project with support from colleagues in Cambridge.